ErpNetDocs/webclient/commands/buttons.md

 # Command Buttons
 Buttons are available throughout the platform—on the top ribbon, inside panels, and in the navigation panel.
 They are accompanied by text (which can be hidden) and a hint that indicates what will happen when they are pressed.

 In our platform, we use icons and toggle switches as buttons.
-In this section, we will explain the most common buttons found on the top ribbon of a record or navigator.
+In this section, we explain the most common buttons found on the top ribbon of a record or navigator.

 ![picture](pictures/manybuttons.png)